History of Seattle’s Flag

 The Flag’s Design

 The flag adopted by the City in 1990 combines both the Seal of Seattle and the symbol of the Seattle Goodwill Games.
 With the support of City Council President Paul Kraabel, Architect David Wright developed the flag design.
-The symbol of the 1990 Goodwill Games was used throughout the competition, but the symbol fell into the public domain after the Games.
-Below you’ll find the trademark for the Goodwill Symbol in the public domain.
+The symbol of the 1990 Goodwill Games was used throughout the competition, but the symbol stopped use in commerce after the Games.
+Below you’ll find the expired trademark for the Goodwill Symbol.

-Learn more about the complete history of how the symbol on Seattle’s flag fell into the Public Domain after representing our city on the world stage.
+Learn more about the Goodwill Symbol’s history after representing our city on the world stage.